pkpinto/MiRscan4/README.md

 [Ruby et al. 2007].

 ### mirscanTrainer.py
-This script takes a set of foreground (.fam --- the training procedure requires mature strand sequences) and background (.fam or .fax) miRNA candidates, a mirscan criteria file (.py) with rules for their evaluation and outputs a scoring matrix file (.matrix) which can be used for scoring additional miRNAs.
+This script takes a set of foreground (.fam, the training procedure requires mature strand sequences) and background (.fam or .fax) miRNA candidates, a mirscan criteria file (.py) with rules for their evaluation and outputs a scoring matrix file (.matrix) which can be used for scoring additional miRNAs.